MALAYSIA COUNTRY GUIDE

 That doesn’t mean there aren’t any restrictions at all.
 While there are fewer restrictions for foreign investors in Malaysia, they still cannot own land in areas designated as “Bumiputra only” – “Bumiputra” meaning ethnic, Muslim Malays.

 Foreign property buyers also face a minimum purchase requirement when investing in Malaysia.
-This is to keep foreigners from buying low-cost properties and driving up home values.
+This is to keep non-citizens from owning low-cost properties and driving up home values.

 The minimum purchase requirement as a foreigner varies based on the specific region you’re buying property in.
 Prices are RM1 million in most areas and RM2 million in Selangor.